Medically reviewed by Dr. Andreas Laurencius, MD

 - Heritability of anxiety and depression: ~30–40%.

-- Polymorphisms in genes like 5-HTTLPR (serotonin transporter) linked to vulnerability.
+- Polymorphisms in genes like 5-HTTLPR (serotonin transporter) linked to increased vulnerability for psychiatric conditions like depression and anxiety, especially when combined with stressful life events (a gene-environment interaction).

 - Inflammatory markers (e.g., IL-6, TNF-α) often elevated in depression.